The Key to Managing Seasonal Employees

-Whether you are focusing on quick fulfillment and delivery times, using Amazon as a standard, or focusing on customization of the product, such as subscription box fulfillment, high accuracy and precision are essential for a successful fulfillment process.
+Whether you are focusing on quick fulfillment and delivery times, using Amazon as a standard, or focusing on customization of the product, such as subscription box fulfillment, high accuracy and precision are essential for a successful order fulfillment process.

 With temporary workers and increased volume, a learning curve is inevitable.
 Your secret weapon?
 Your warehouse management system.
 That’s the key to shortening the learning curve and maintaining high order fulfillment performance.

 Not only will this be useful for onboarding the seasonal employees, but it will provide constant guidance and process validation throughout your inbound and outbound operations.
 Additionally, using a WMS post-holiday season will help you manage returns as well as inventory corrections within the warehouse.

 Holiday Season Labor Planning

-Initially, when hiring your temporary workers, you need to determine the correct labor that will be needed.
+Initially, when hiring your temporary workers, you need to determine the correct labor planning that will be needed.
 On average, labor costs makeup 60% of the overall warehouse costs.

 If you overestimate the number of temporary workers needed during the upcoming peak season, you will have to either eat the cost, or send workers home early.
 Sending workers home early doesn’t cultivate a positive company culture.
 Many people rely on working 20 hours (part time) or 40 hours every week (full time), and sending them home without pay will create anxiety and resentment throughout your team that will be difficult to mend.